jialoy/recordthis/README.md

 4. Click 'stop' when complete
 5. Repeat as necessary

-Recordings are saved in .webm format.
+Recordings are saved as .webm format.
 These can be converted to a usable format (.mp3/.wav etc) via <a href="https://ffmpeg.org/">ffmpeg</a>

 ```ffmpeg -i input.ext output.ext```